oneapi-src/oneDNN/doc/performance_considerations/verbose.md

 DNNL_VERBOSE output to tune oneDNN code to align with [best practices](@ref dev_guide_inference).

+@note
+When oneDNN verbose mode is enabled with GPU engines, oneDNN adds extra stream synchronization on entry and on exit in the dnnl::primitive::execute() call.
+The execution time is calculated based on wall time measured before and after primitive execution.

 @warning
-Verbose mode has non-negligible performance impact especially if the output rate is high.
+Verbose mode has non-negligible performance impact especially on GPU or if the output rate is high.